Blog article

 Market Concentration And The Case For Combining Both Strategies

-As of 2025, the top 10 companies in the S&P 500 represent 40% of the index, creating concentration risk for passive investors heavily exposed to mega-cap tech stocks like Apple, Microsoft, and Nvidia.
+As of early 2026, the top 10 companies in the S&P 500 represent roughly 40% of the index, creating concentration risk for passive investors heavily exposed to mega-cap tech stocks like Apple, Microsoft, and Nvidia.

 This concentration creates opportunities for active managers to diversify away from these positions and reduce single-sector risk.
 It's a legitimate concern if you're putting all your money into passive S&P 500 funds.